FemtoFiber ultra FD

 Your Benefits

-A safeguard monitor inside the laser regularly checks fiber coupling efficiency totally internally.
+A safeguard monitor regularly checks fiber coupling efficiency for best output performance.
+It all happens inside the laser.
 There is no need for external tools or equipment, such as power meters.
 This means the fiber can remain connected to the microscope at all times while the user can be sure of best performance each day.

 Options